Ottawa Motor Vehicle Accident Lawyers

 Once an insurance company becomes involved, they may want to meet with you and take a statement.
 This could be either the other driver’s insurance or even your own insurance company.
 In most cases, the insurance company will seek information that can be used against you to reduce the amount of damages or benefits they might have to pay.
 They may also want to settle your claim for as little as possible as early as possible.

 To ensure your rights are protected it is important for you to hire a motor vehicle accident lawyer as soon after the accident as possible.
-In addition to protecting you from the insurance company and seeking maximum compensation for your injuries, your lawyer will also make sure that you have access to all of the medical and rehabilitation treatment you need to help you on the road to recovery.
+In addition to protecting you from the insurance company and seeking maximum compensation for your injuries, your Ottawa personal injury lawyer will also make sure that you have access to all of the medical and rehabilitation treatment you need to help you on the road to recovery.

 The motor vehicle accident lawyers at SG Injury Law have over 23 years of combined experience handling serious and catastrophic motor vehicle accident cases of all sorts.
 If you have been injured in a vehicle accident, contact us to discuss your case, without any fee involved and with no obligation.
 Call us at 613-518-2418 or fill out our Case Form.